Find out what grants you can apply for to get funding for recruitment, training and IT improvements if your business

 After you’ve applied

 If your application is successful you’ll get a grant offer letter.

 You’ll then get the grant within 30 days.
-It’ll be paid by Bacs to a UK bank account in the name of the person who applied.
+It’ll be paid by BACs to a UK bank account in the name of the person or organisation who applied.